lersi/Magisk/docs/tools.md

     Supported formats: gzip zopfli xz lzma bzip2 lz4 lz4_legacy lz4_lg
 ```

-### magiskinit
+### liorsmagicinit

 This binary will replace `init` in the ramdisk of a Magisk patched boot image.
 It is originally created for supporting devices using system-as-root, but the tool is extended to support all devices and became a crucial part of Magisk.
-More details can be found in the **Pre-Init** section in [Magisk Booting Process](details.md#magisk-booting-process).
+More details can be found in the **Pre-Init** section in [Magisk Booting Process](details.md#liorsmagic-booting-process).

-### magiskpolicy
+### liorsmagicpolicy

 (This tool is aliased to `supolicy` for compatibility with SuperSU's sepolicy tool)

 This tool could be used for advanced developers to modify SELinux policies.
 In common scenarios like Linux server admins, they would directly modify the SELinux policy sources (`*.te`) and recompile the `sepolicy` binary, but here on Android we directly patch the binary file (or runtime policies).

-All processes spawned from the Magisk daemon, including root shells and all its forks, are running in the context `u:r:magisk:s0`.
-The rule used on all Magisk installed systems can be viewed as stock `sepolicy` with these patches: `magiskpolicy --magisk 'allow magisk * * *'`.
+All processes spawned from the Magisk daemon, including root shells and all its forks, are running in the context `u:r:liorsmagic:s0`.
+The rule used on all Magisk installed systems can be viewed as stock `sepolicy` with these patches: `liorsmagicpolicy --liorsmagic 'allow liorsmagic * * *'`.

 ```
-Usage: ./magiskpolicy [--options...] [policy statements...]
+Usage: ./liorsmagicpolicy [--options...] [policy statements...]

 Options:
    --help            show help message for policy statements